Xr1stos/Denoising-Autoencoder/README.md

 ![ae](https://user-images.githubusercontent.com/17834602/196054894-7e5872d9-d702-47aa-b8b7-04620169f500.png)

-Figure 1: An Autoencoder network visualization.
+**Figure 1**: *An Autoencoder network visualization.
 The hidden layer is the encoded input representation.
-Then, the decoder tries to reconstruct the input from the hidden layer (Jordan, 2018).
+Then, the decoder tries to reconstruct the input from the hidden layer (Jordan, 2018).*

 ![denoise](https://user-images.githubusercontent.com/17834602/196054988-eb0128c6-237d-40a6-85b1-78611ce90d13.png)

-Figure 2: A Denoising Autoencoder network visualization.
-The corrupted data are used as input and the reconstructed representation is compared against the original uncorrupted data (Jordan, 2018).
+**Figure 2**: *A Denoising Autoencoder network visualization.
+The corrupted data are used as input and the reconstructed representation is compared against the original uncorrupted data (Jordan, 2018).*

 ## Denoising Autoencoder implementation
 In our data, there are missing values, which can be considered as noise.